alperen-selcuk/mdns/README.md

 * fourth stage, build create helm chart for existing image tag. push chartmuseum as tgz file.
 * fifth stage, deploy helm chart on kubernetes cluster (dev namespace) with google sdk.
 * sixth stage, user interface test both frontend and backend. if http status is 200 pipeline success and continue
-* last stage is prod deployment. this job trigger manually and deploy application prod namespace.
+* last stage is prod deployment. if everyting is ok, this job trigger manually by QA engineer or devops and deploy application prod namespace. i think every pipeline should have control mechanism so i put this stage.

 ## Kubernetes Ingress